-NATIONALLY SCORED

-an independent organization that ranks colleges and programs across the country using aggregated publicly available data without advertising or affiliate relationships with schools.
+USI's online sport management graduate degree program was ranked 10th nationally by Intelligent, an independent organization that ranks colleges and programs across the country using aggregated publicly available data without advertising or affiliate relationships with schools.
 The program also received the award for Best Intercollegiate Athletic Focus.

-CONEucopia | happenings
+CONEucopia happenings

-PUTTING RASA TO THE TEST
+PUTTING RASA OTHE TEST

-ix USI students ventured west this past summer to partner with the NASA Jet Propulsion Laboratory (JPL) at the California Institute of Technology to test a project the group nas been working on since October 2022.
-Mechanical engineering major Kassidon Hatfield; electrical engineering majors Briston Bundy, Melanie Cedeno and Miguel Pinto; civil engineering major Derrick Thompson and physics major James Hunnicutt traveled with Dr. Jenna Kloosterman, Assistant Professor of Engineering and Physics, to take measurements of a new Terahertz frequency amplifier designed by JPL.
+six USI students ventured west this past summer to partner with the NASA Jet Propulsion Laboratory (JPL) at the California Institute of Technology to test a project the group has been working on since October 2022.

+Mechanical engineering major Kassidon Hatfield; electrical engineering majors Briston Bundy, Melanie Cedeno and

+Miguel Pinto; civil engineering major Derrick Thompson and physics major James Hunnicutt traveled with Dr. Jenna Kloosterman, Assistant Professor of Engineering and Physics, to take measurements of a new Terahertz frequency amplifier designed by JPL.

 The goal for the students was to test the amplifier using optics they designed on USI's campus.
 "The scientific goal of the entire project is to develop better instruments to measure and study the star formation process, which is traced by atoms and molecules that radiate in the Terahertz region of the electromagnetic spectrum," said Kloosterman.
 "THz frequency light oscillates once every one trillionth of a second, [about 25,000 times higher in frequency than an AM radio].
 This frequency is below visible and infrared light on the electromagnetic spectrum, but higher than microwave."
-Another exciting prospect about the project, she added, is that it could be used on future balloon and space missions conducted by NASA to provide educational and University community and all who visit campus, says Susan Colaricci Sauls M'16, Director of University Art Collections.
-Now, a project to digitize its to a virtual, global and a \$5,000 gift from John Lawerence '73 to underwrite the project.
-While this process opens access to the collection preservation efforts and allows art researchers access.
-The artwork will be accessible online through the University Archives and Special Collections.
+Another exciting prospect about the project, she added, is that it could be used on future balloon and space missions conducted by NASA.